Khavs01/Dualsense-Remap-Runiverse/PROJECT_STRUCTURE.md

 A Windows batch script that:

 1. Installs required dependencies
+2. Converts the controller image to base64 for embedding
-2. Builds the executable using PyInstaller
+3. Builds the executable using PyInstaller with proper options
-3. Places the executable in the `dist` folder
+4. Places the executable in the `dist` folder
+5. Tests the executable after building

+### Image Files

+- `Dualsense-PS5.png`: Original image of the DualSense controller used in the GUI
+- `image_base64.txt`: Base64-encoded version of the image for embedding in the executable

 ### GitHub Actions Workflow (`.github/workflows/build.yml`)